awsdocs/amazon-rekognition-developer-guide/doc_source/add-faces-to-collection-procedure.md

-# Adding Faces to a Collection<a name="add-faces-to-collection-procedure"></a>
+# Adding faces to a collection<a name="add-faces-to-collection-procedure"></a>

 You can use the [IndexFaces](API_IndexFaces.md) operation to detect faces in an image and add them to a collection\.
 For each face detected, Amazon Rekognition extracts facial features and stores the feature information in a database\.
 In addition, the command stores metadata for each face that's detected in the specified face collection\.
 Amazon Rekognition doesn't store the actual image bytes\.

-For information about providing suitable faces for indexing, see [Recommendations for Facial Comparison Input Images](recommendations-facial-input-images.md)\.
+For information about providing suitable faces for indexing, see [Recommendations for facial comparison input images](recommendations-facial-input-images.md)\.

 For each face, the `IndexFaces` operation persists the following information:
 + **Multidimensional facial features** – `IndexFaces` uses facial analysis to extract multidimensional information about the facial features and stores the information in the face collection\.
 You can't access this information directly\.
 However, Amazon Rekognition uses this information when it searches a face collection for face matches\.